Arrest made in Hendricks County truck stop killing

 Hayden Shores, who witnessed the incident and later tried to save Simpson’s life, said he saw an altercation in the parking lot before the stabbing happened.
 He added that he later heard a woman inside the store screaming, “‘A man’s been stabbed.
 He’s been stabbed.
 Oh my God!'”

-Shores said he eventually ran inside and found the victim laying on the floor.
+Shores said he eventually ran inside and found the victim lying on the floor.
 He added that he and another woman attempted to perform CPR on Simpson.

 ”The first thing I see is the blood all over the floor,” Shores said.
 “And I flip him over, and he’s fighting me because it hurts, and there’s two stab wounds right below his rib cage, and there’s just blood coming out.
 We just try to calm him down, ‘Hey, stay with me, stay with me,’ because at this point, he’s lost so much blood he’s not really coherent.